 Proven experience developing and implementing movement based athlete development and performance nutrition systems in order to maximize sports performance.

 Author of the book “Innovations in Sprint Training – A Modern Approach” (in Greek ISBN 978-618-00-0300-0 and in press in English) and a manual script titled “The application of Neuromuscular Mechanical Stimulation – NEMES BOSCO SYSTEM”.
 Also a member of European Athletics Coaches Association community.

 Andreas has been a member of the Greek National Athletics Team for more than 12 years (200m, 400m, 4x400m) and has coached the National teams (sprints and hurdles) of Greece and Qatar.
 His athletes have achieved more than 13 National Records in sprinting and hurdling events.

 His coaching knowledge and advice has helped improve performance of many champions, in various sports, with participation and remarkable success at European, World Championships and Olympic Games.
-Among those athletes was also Nikoleta Kyriakopoulou (pole vault 4.83m Pb) with responsibility to improve her physical condition from 2017 until early 2021.
+Among those athletes, also Nikoleta Kyriakopoulou (GRE, pole vault 4.83m Pb) with responsibility to improve her physical condition from 2017 until early 2021.

 Indicative performances of track and field athletes when they trained under his supervision include:

 - 60m: 3 athletes with performances from 6″.51 to 6″.70

 - 60mH: 1 athlete 7″.70

 - 100m: 5 athletes with performances from 10″.21 to 10″.46